-- Participants will learn about fossils and geology, so they will be more comfortable teaching these subjects. - Teachers will trace the boundaries between rock units in the field the way it is done by professional geologists. - Teachers will get Lost Worlds in Alabama Rocks, a major resource for teaching about the geology of Alabama, and three Discovering Alabama DVDs.
+- Participants will learn about fossils and geology, so they will be more comfortable teaching these subjects. - Teachers will learn about how information is preserved or lost as organisms become fossils. - Teachers will receive Lost Worlds in Alabama Rocks, a major resource for teaching about the geology of Alabama, and three Discovering Alabama DVDs.